 By Remark \ref{basis of R-spaces}, the $I_{1, K}$-invariant subspace of $C_{n+1, \sigma}$ is two dimensional with the basis $\{f_{n+1}, f_{-(n+1)}\}$.
-By writing $f'$ as a linear combination of $f_{n+1}$ and $f_{-(n+1)}$, Corollary \ref{formula of Tf_n} implies that $Tf'$ does not lie in $B_{n+1, \sigma}$, a contradiction. \end{proof}
+By writing $f^\ast$ as a linear combination of $f_{n+1}$ and $f_{-(n+1)}$, Corollary \ref{formula of Tf_n} implies that $Tf^\ast$ does not lie in $B_{n+1, \sigma}$, a contradiction. \end{proof}

 \begin{remark} As we will see, Lemma \ref{key lemma for freeness} is the key used to prove Theorem \ref{main theorem}.
-Our argument above is a bit formal up to the application of Corollary \ref{formula of Tf_n}, and as mentioned in the introduction, is essentially different from that of Barthel-Livn$\acute{\text{e}}$ (\cite[Lemma 20, 21]{B-L95}), which depends crucially on the representation $\sigma$ (of $GL_2 (k_F)$) with an explicit basis.
-Note that \cite[Lemma 21]{B-L95} is indeed used in the last step of the argument of \cite[Corollary 6.1]{GK10}. \end{remark}
+Our argument above is a bit formal up to the application of Corollary \ref{formula of Tf_n}, and as mentioned in the introduction, is essentially different from that of Barthel--Livn$\acute{\text{e}}$ (\cite[Lemma 20, 21]{B-L95}), which depends crucially on the representation $\sigma$ (of $GL_2 (k_F)$) with an explicit basis.
+Our strategy is applicable to give a new proof of \cite[Lemma 20]{B-L95}, and certain details will appear elsewhere.
+Note also that \cite[Lemma 21]{B-L95} is indeed used in the last step of the argument of \cite[Corollary 6.1]{GK14}. \end{remark}

 \begin{proof}[Proof of Theorem \ref{main theorem}]

 We proceed to complete the argument of Theorem \ref{main theorem}.
 Using Lemma \ref{key lemma for freeness}, by induction we find a \emph{non-empty} subset $A_n$ of $C_{n, \sigma}$, satisfying that $\sqcup_{2k+2i\leq 2n}~T^i A_k$ forms a basis of $B_{n, \sigma}$.